 1.2 Time

 This table is the transient form of the TabulatedRatingCurve table.
 The only difference is that a time column is added.
-The table must by sorted by time, and per time it must be sorted by node_id.
 With this the rating curves can be updated over time.
+The max_downstream_level currently cannot be updated over time.
 Note that a node_id can be either in this table or in the static one, but not both.

 column